ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/4_create_a_custom_block.md

 Run `yarn encore <dev|prod>` to regenerate assets.

-Go back to editing the Front page.
+Go back to editing the front page.
-Drag a Random Block from the **Page blocks** menu on the right to the page's side column.
+Drag a Random Block from the **Page blocks** toolbox on the right to the page's side column.
 Access the block's settings and choose the "All Tips" folder from the menu.
 Save and publish all the changes.

 Refresh the home page.